 Short, intense and rewarding.
 We enjoyed this hike, though it’s not for everyone.
 The steep and relentless grade makes it a training hike, but not ideal for a causal walk in the woods.
 Still, it is a short amount of distance to get views normally reserved for much longer hikes.
 If the hike is too short for your taste, you can extend the hike down the other side of Humpback to Scout Lake, though we understand the trail down to the lake is something of a scramble.
 Humpback Mountain is also not as well known as other nearby hikes, so it is also a great alternative on those crowded sunny days.

 To get there, take Exit 47 off I-90 and take a right over the bridge.
 At the intersection, turn right onto Tinkham Road (aka Forest Road 55).
-Continue for roughly a mile to a fork and veer left onto the Hansen Creek Road (aka Forest Road 5510).
-Follow the road under the old railroad trestle and up two switchbacks.
+Continue on the gravel road for just over a mile to a fork.
+Veer left onto the Hansen Creek Road (aka Forest Road 5510) and continue one-and-a-half miles, under an old railroad trestle to the first trailhead - marked by large boulders blocking a forest road.
 From here, you have a choice.
-You can park at the bend of the second switchback and follow the unmarked road, or you can continue up for another half-mile or so to a locked gate and another left branching logging road.
+You can park at this bend and follow the unmarked road, or you can continue up for another half-mile to a locked gate and another left branching logging road.
 Both options intersect with the Humpback Mountain trail.
 Find a space to park and hit the trail. -Nathan